 If your car only makes hands-free calls but can’t play music via Bluetooth, follow these instructions:

 Pair the phone so that you can make hands-free calls.
 The instructions for this can be found in your owner’s manual and vary by make.
 We assume you already have your phone and can make calls with your car.

 The next step is that we need to make sure you can make a call.
 Let’s just double-check.
 This is important because, in the next step, we will use your phone to route all the music via the hands-free option.

 Here is where all the magic happens.
 We will use a FREE app called Mono Bluetooth Router to route your music via the hands-free calling system.
-What this does is that every time you toggle the app on, the car thinks you are making a phone call.
-Your car hands-free stops the radio from sound and starts to play the music from your phone.
+This means that whenever you toggle the app, the car thinks you are making a phone call.
+Your car, hands-free, stop the radio from sound and starts to play the music from your phone.
 Genius!

 Play music from your phone via Bluetooth

 Toggle the sound routing app on.
 Open any app you like, such as Youtube, and start playing music.
 Your car radio will stop, and you will start hearing the music on your speaker.
 Because the sound gets routed through Bluetooth hands-free calling, you may notice that the sound quality isn’t perfect.
 During a call, the sound uses mono, which is only one signal channel.

 3. Play Music via Aux Port Using Bluetooth Adapter